AbdulSohail018/AbdulSohail018/README.md

 ## 📖 About Me

-I am a Data Analyst at Flix, where I design and automate HR data workflows, orchestrate daily Power BI dashboard updates, and deliver workforce insights that drive strategic decision-making.
-Previously, I worked as a Data Engineer Intern at StackGen, where I built a data-driven microservice manifest generator and worked with big data technologies, and as a Data Analyst at Deloitte for two years, contributing to financial analysis, fraud detection, and dashboard development.
+I am a Software Engineer at Walmart, where I design and implement scalable backend services using Java, Spring Boot, and distributed systems technologies like Kafka, BigQuery, and Cassandra, while ensuring system reliability through monitoring and optimization.
+Previously, I worked as a Data Analyst at Flix, where I designed and automated HR data workflows, orchestrated daily Power BI dashboard updates, and delivered workforce insights that drove strategic decision-making.
+Before that, I was a Data Engineer Intern at StackGen, where I built a data-driven microservice manifest generator and worked with big data technologies, and a Data Analyst at Deloitte for two years, contributing to financial analysis, fraud detection, and dashboard development.

-I am actively seeking full-time roles as a Data Analyst, Data Scientist, Software Developer, or Data Engineer.
+I am actively seeking full-time roles as a Software Engineer, Data Analyst, Data Scientist, or Data Engineer.
 Please feel free to explore my projects.
 Looking forward to connecting with you!
-Whether it’s for a new project, collaboration, or just to chat about tech, feel free to reach out!
+Whether it's for a new project, collaboration, or just to chat about tech, feel free to reach out!

 `Pronouns: He/Him`